cx-prog-lang/.github/features/switch_in_struct.md

 }
 ```

- - Function alias members are **not** equivalent to static member functions in other languages (primarily in C++), as in function alias members can also access the structure instance via an argument.
+ - Function alias members are **not** equivalent to static member functions in other languages (primarily in C++), as function alias members can access the structure instance via an argument.
 In the example below, the structure variable `c` declares a function alias member `incr`, which modifies `c` via an argument pointer to itself.
 (See also: [method call operator](./method_call.md))

 ```c
 #include <stdio.h>